 As explained in Notes 1 and 2 to the financial statements, the Company has a history of operating losses and is dependent upon substantial Federal Government subsidies to sustain its operations and maintain its underlying infrastructure.
-As further explained in Note 2 to the financial statements, the Company is receiving Federal Government funding under the Continuing Appropriations Acts and the Infrastructure Investment and Jobs Act.
-There are currently no Federal Government operating funds appropriated by law for any period subsequent to January 19, 2024.
-Without the receipt of Federal Government funding, the Company will not be able to continue in its current form and significant operating changes, restructurings or bankruptcy might occur.
+As further explained in Note 2 to the financial statements, the Company is receiving Federal Government funding under the Continuing Appropriations and Extensions Act and the Infrastructure Investment and Jobs Act.
 Our opinion is not modified with respect to this matter.